ncpa0cpl/react-quarks/README.md

 ## Asynchronous Updates

-Quarks can also accept asynchronous updates out of the box.
+Quarks can accept asynchronous updates out of the box.

 To perform an asynchronous state update simply pass a Promise object to the set method like this: